amolenk/docs/docs/architecture/dapr-for-net-developers/secrects-buildingblock.md

 ### Scoping secrets

 Secret scopes allow you to control which secrets your application can access.
-You configure this in the Dapr sidecar configuration you can specify when running your application with Dapr.
+You configure scopes in the Dapr sidecar configuration you can specify when running your application with Dapr.
 See [Dapr sidecar configuration documentation](https://v1-rc2.docs.dapr.io/operations/configuration/configuration-overview/) for instructions on how to specify a configuration file when starting an application.

 Here's an example of a Dapr sidecar configuration file that contains secret scopes: